-- ✓ The risk of loss because of legally flawed actions of the bank or its employees and agents; - ✓ Uncertainty regarding the requirements and effects of the law itself; - ✓ Relevant inefficiencies of any country's legal system (especially in cases of international activities, or subsidiaries operating in different legal environment).
+- ✓ the risk of loss because of legally flawed actions of the Bank or its employees and agents; - ✓ uncertainty regarding the requirements and effects of the law itself; - ✓ relevant inefficiencies of any country's legal system (especially in cases of international activities, or subsidiaries operating in different legal environment).

-An Operational Risk Committee (ORC) has been established and regular monthly meetings are convened.
+Operational Risk Committee (ORC) has been established and regular meetings are convened.
 ORC acts to provide oversight of actual operational risk exposure and management and the processes implemented to assess, monitor and mitigate operational risk in Bulgaria.

-ORC is a management committee, drawing its powers from the Group's Operational Risk Committee and the Executive Committee of Eurobank EFG Bulgaria.
-The Committee's remit covers all business activities and subsidiaries of Eurobank EFG Group in Bulgaria.
+ORC is a management committee, drawing its powers from the Group's Operational Risk Committee and the Executive Committee of Eurobank Bulgaria.
+The Committee's remit covers all business activities and subsidiaries of Eurobank Group in Bulgaria.

-Eurobank EFG Bulgaria has in place the following policies and procedures with regard to the operational risk management approved by the respective authorities:
+Eurobank Bulgaria has in place the following policies and procedures with regard to the operational risk management approved by the respective authorities:

-- Eurobank EFG Operational Risk Framework- describes the overall Operational Risk environment of EFG Eurobank Ergasias SA and its subsidiaries.
-It includes a formal record of the high level Operational Risk principles that are applied in day-to-day operations; - Mandate and Terms of Reference for Operational Risk Department, describes the responsibilities of the Operational Risk unit in details; - Data Collection and Reporting Procedure -defines the minimum data collection and reporting requirements in respect to operational risk events; - Fraud Provisioning Policy for Retail Credit Portfolio -defines the requirements in respect to calculation and reporting of provisions related to fraud cases in Retail Credit Portfolio reported as Operational Risk Events; - Procedure for Provisioning and writing-off of operational losses in Eurobank EFG Bulgaria AD regulates the rules and procedures for provisioning, writing-off and reconcilement losses from operational risk events; - Operational Risk Committee, Terms of Reference provides the governance framework of the ORC in Bulgaria; - Eurobank EFG Fraud Risk Management Policy and Governance defines the responsibilities and governance with regard to fraud prevention and fraud detection. - Eurobank EFG Outsourcing Policy defines the standard practices and principles that have to be considered before outsourcing operations to outsourcing service providers.
-It also defines the roles and responsibilities of management and staff involved in outsourcing decision making, oversight and management. - Group Financial Reporting Policy for Operational Risk Credit Related Losses Arising from Fraud - provides the accounting treatment of operational risk - credit related events that are classified as fraud in accordance with the Group accounting policies
+- ✓ Eurobank Operational Risk Framework describes the overall Operational Risk environment of Eurobank Ergasias SA and its subsidiaries.
+It includes a formal record of the high level operational risk principles that are applied in day-to-day operations; - ✓ Mandate and Terms of Reference for Operational Risk Department describes the responsibilities of the Operational Risk unit in details; - ✓ Data Collection and Reporting Procedure defines the minimum data collection and reporting requirements in respect to operational risk events data capturing; - ✓ Fraud Provisioning Policy for Retail Credit Portfolio defines the requirements in respect to calculation and reporting of provisions related to fraud cases in retail credit portfolio reported as Operational Risk Events; - ✓ Procedure for Provisioning and writing-off of operational losses in Eurobank Bulgaria AD - regulates the rules and procedures for provisioning, writing-off and reconciling operational losses; - ✓ Operational Risk Committee, Terms of Reference provides the governance framework of the ORC in Bulgaria; - ✓ Eurobank Fraud Risk Management Policy and Governance defines the responsibilities and governance with regard to fraud prevention and fraud detection; - ✓ Eurobank Outsourcing Policy defines the standard practices and principles that have to be considered before outsourcing operations to outsourcing service providers.
+It also defines the roles and responsibilities of management and staff involved in outsourcing decision making, oversight and management; - ✓ Group Financial Reporting Policy for Operational Risk Credit Related Losses Arising from Fraud - provides the accounting treatment of operational risk - credit related events that are classified as fraud in accordance with the Group accounting policies; - ✓ Eurobank OpRisk Scenario Assessment Policy focuses on the approach to and processes for quantifying the exposure of Eurobank to identified material or significant operational risk exposures; - ✓ Eurobank Policy for Reporting Unethical Conduct describes the stance of the Group and the framework for reporting unethical conduct and it is complementary to related policies - such as Fraud Risk Management Policy & Governance and Conflict of Interest.

-Operational risk management in Eurobank EFG Bulgaria is based upon four distinct, even though interrelated and integrated, Programmes (the first three are implemented):
+Operational risk management in Eurobank Bulgaria is based upon four distinct, even though interrelated and integrated, Programmes:

+- ✓ Operational Risk Events Data Capturing; - ✓ Key Operational Risk Indicators (KRIs);

+- ✓ Risk and Control Self-Assessment (RCSA);

+- ✓ Fraud Risk Management

-- Operational Risk Events database maintenance; - Operational Risk Indicators (KRIs); - Risk and Control Self-Assessment (RCSA); - Operational Risk Scenario Analysis (i.e. estimates on rare, catastrophic events and their potential impact).
+- ✓ Operational Risk Scenario Analysis (i.e. focuses on rare, catastrophic events and their potential impact).

-All aforementioned programmes are supported by dedicated IT applications that have been developed at EFGH Group level.
+All aforementioned programmes are supported by dedicated IT applications that have been developed / outsourced to the Eurobank Group.